ubccr/xdmod-python/docs/developing.md

     1. Go to https://pypi.org/project/xdmod-data and confirm the new version is the latest release.
 1. Update the date of the release in `CHANGELOG.md` and commit it to the Pull Request.
 1. Merge the Pull Request.
 1. Go to [create a new release on GitHub](https://github.com/ubccr/xdmod-data/releases/new) and:
     1. Click `Choose a tag`.
     1. Type in a tag similar to `v1.0.0` and choose `Create new tag`.
     1. Make the release title the same as the tag name.
-    1. Where it says `Describe this release` paste in the contents of `CHANGELOG.md`.
+    1. Where it says `Describe this release`, paste in the contents of the release's section in `CHANGELOG.md`.
-    1. Where it says `Attach binaries` attach the built distribution that was uploaded to PyPI.
+    1. Where it says `Attach binaries`, attach the built distribution that was uploaded to PyPI.
     1. Click `Publish release`.

 ## After release

 1. Make a new branch of `xdmod-data` and:
     1. Make sure the version number is updated in `xdmod_data/__version__.py` to a beta release of the next version, e.g., `1.0.1-beta.1`.
     1. Update `CHANGELOG.md` to add a section at the top called `Main development branch`.
     1. Create a Pull Request for the new version.
+    1. Once the Pull Request is approved, merge it into `main`.